rovercode/contributor-docs-common/index.rst

 What is rovercode?
 ====================
 rovercode is an open-source educational robotics platform.
-Students can create code that listens to the rover's sensors and controls its motors, then watch the rover set out to execute that code.
+Students create code that listens to the rover's sensors and controls its motors, then watch the rover set out to execute that code.
 It combines exciting robotics with low-barrier block-based programming, all on open-source software and hardware.